 Many people suffer from dry and cracked feet during the fall and winter months.
-This is when the air is drier with less humidity.
-Less humidity means our bodies perspire less causing our skin to dry out.
+During these months, the air is is drier and has less humidity.
+Less humidity means that our bodies will perspire less, which in turn can cause our skin to dry out.
 Overly dry skin can lead to cracking and peeling.
-The cracking shows up most frequently on places like the bottom of our feet especially on our heels.
+The cracking shows up most frequently on places like the bottom of our feet, and especially on our heels.

-The cracking can cause wounds and infection if not treated.
-If you are someone with a compromised immune system or a person who has diabetes wounds and infections can become a serious health risk.
+The cracking is problematic as it can cause wounds and infection if not treated.
+These cracks leave open sores where infection and viruses can take hold and fester.
+And if you are someone with a compromised immune system or a person who has diabetes, these wounds and infections can become a very serious health risk.

 What can you do to prevent cracking?

-2. Keep your skin moist with good over-the-counter products applied directly to the dry skin.
-Dr. Mark Green, Dr. Stephanie Jameson, Dr. Ross Bartley, Dr. Dan Hanon, podiatrists at Kansas City Foot and Ankle, recommend Gormel cream.
-Gormel cream can be purchased at Kansas City Foot and Ankle and you don’t need an appointment to stop by and pick it up.
+2. Keep your skin moist with good over-the-counter moisturizers.
+These products should be applied directly to the dry skin.
+Our podiatrists at Kansas City Foot and Ankle recommend Foot Miracle Cream.
+Foot Miracle can be purchased at Kansas City Foot and Ankle – and you don’t need an appointment to stop by and pick it up.

 3. See your podiatrist on a regular basis for skin checks.
 This is really important if you are a person with diabetes.
 A podiatrist can do a thorough check of your feet and make sure your heel cracks aren’t turning into a problematic infection.

-If you struggle with cracked heels during the fall and winter, call your Kansas City podiatrist for an appointment at (816) 943-1111.
+If you struggle with cracked heels during the fall and winter, call us at Kansas City Foot and Ankle for an appointment at (816) 943-1111.